Radiotherapy for cervical cancer

 Brachytherapy gives a high dose of radiation to a small area.
 You will normally have 3 treatments, but this may vary.

-Before treatment you will be taken to theatre to have special tubes inserted into your womb and sometimes your cervix.
-You will have a general anaesthetic for this procedure.
+Before treatment you will be taken to theatre to have special tubes inserted into your cervix and sometimes your womb.
+You will usually have a spinal anaesthetic (which means you are awake but are numb from the waist down) for this procedure.
 Then you will have a scan to help your doctors plan your treatment.
 This can take 2-3 hours.

 When the plans are ready you will be brought to a special room for treatment.